 Step 1: Enable the Read More Link

 Go to your Divi editor, and we will start everything from scratch, so create a section with a single column, select the Blog module and insert that module into the column.
 Once you’ve added the Blog module, you must enable the Read More link.
-Go to the module settings, then navigate to the Design tab -> Elements.
+Go to the module settings, then navigate to the Content tab -> Elements.
 Afterward, please switch on the Show Read More Button option on the list.

 Note: Once you enable the Read More link option, you can edit and customize the blog module as you prefer, except for the Read More Text Color setting.
 On this setting, please keep it on default.
 We will set the Read More Text Color later in step 2 by adding the CSS snippet.